filetrust/program-icap/README.md

 [filetrust/pod-janitor](https://github.com/filetrust/pod-janitor) This provides cleaning of Failed & Succeeded pods in the cluster.

-[filetrust/transaction-event-api](https://github.com/filetrust/transaction-event-api) This is the API that handles transaction searches on the event store.
-The swagger deployment can be found [here](https://filetrust.github.io/transaction-event-api/#/)
+<s>[filetrust/transaction-event-api](https://github.com/filetrust/transaction-event-api) This is the API that handles transaction searches on the event store.
+The swagger deployment can be found [here](https://filetrust.github.io/transaction-event-api/#/)</s>

+replaced with:

+[filetrust/transaction-query-service](https://github.com/filetrust/transaction-query-service) This is an API that lives on each of the adaptation clusters to serve transactional data.

+[filetrust/transaction-query-aggregator](https://github.com/filetrust/transaction-query-aggregator) This is an API that lives on the administration cluster to aggregate and serve transactional data from each of the 'transaction-query-service' endpoints.

 [filetrust/transaction-event-api-static-data](https://github.com/filetrust/transaction-event-api-static-data) This is a tool that populates static data for the transaction-event-api